Saturday, June 16, 2018

 COBS Cinnamon Bun Run – “Runner” category – Ages 12 & older

 Kid’s Event – no pre-regisration.
-Just show up at the finish line!!
+Just show up at the finish line area!!
 Ages 11 and under

 In addition, each participant will receive a terrific, commemorative, tech t-shirt as well as Farmers’ Market and sponsor related swag in their race package.
 Design of the t-shirt will be courtesy of a local Millarville Farmers’ Market artist.

-We have posted pictures of the 2017 shirts and medals at www.facebook.com/millarvillehalfmarathon .
+When available in Spring, 2018, we will post pictures of the 2018 shirts and medals at www.facebook.com/millarvillehalfmarathon .
 Make sure you “like” us to see timely updates.

 Everyone asks so we’ll say it up front – yes, regardless of your event, you can stop and chow down on cinnamon buns along the courses and particularly at the finish line!!!
 It’s only the 8-Mile “Bunners” who HAVE to stop twice for cinnamon buns in order to qualify for prizing in their event.
 Optional for everyone else but what an option!!!
 Our friends at COBS Bread Okotoks gave away 1,600 cinnamon buns in 2017.